Byron Carter: Cartercar

 In 1905, Carter found financial backing from Detroit for the Cartercar and relocated the company to Pontiac, Michigan.
 The Cartercar Company attracted the attention of William C. Durant, co-founder of General Motors.
 Durant liked the car's friction drive, and thought Cartercar would have a great future, and so General Motors bought the company on October 26, 1909.
 But by 1910, Durant was ousted from GM.
 When the Cartercar failed to meet Durant's sales predictions, GM limited production and discontinued the Cartercar after the 1916 model.
 GM converted the factory to production of Oaklands and the Cartercar name was automotive history.

 Legacy

-Byron J. Carter died April 6, 1908, in Detroit, after developing pneumonia as a result of injuries he sustained when he tried to hand crank start a car stranded on the Belle Isle bridge near Detroit.
+Byron J. Carter died April 6, 1908, in Detroit, after developing pneumonia as a result of injuries he sustained to his jaw when he tried to hand crank start a car stranded on the Belle Isle bridge near Detroit.
 At the time of his death, he was vice president and general superintendent of the Motorcar Company of Detroit.
 Carter's death was the impetus for Charles Kettering and Henry M. Leland to develop the electric self-starter.
 Carter was survived by his widow, Dorothy “Della” Carter, and two children, Rachel Lucretia Carter, who later married Clifford Maurice Sparks, 1916 All-American football player at the University of Michigan; and Kenneth G. Carter.